TheR1D/shell_gpt/README.md

 }
 ```

-If the description of the role contains the words "APPLY MARKDOWN" (case sensitive), then chats will be displayed using markdown formatting.
+If the description of the role contains the words "APPLY MARKDOWN" (case sensitive), then chats will be displayed using markdown formatting unless it is explicitly turned off with `--no-md`.

 ### Request cache
 Control cache using `--cache` (default) and `--no-cache` options.
 This caching applies for all `sgpt` requests to OpenAI API: